-For TRA eligibility derived from petitions filed before May 18, 2009, or between February 15, 2011 and October 21, 2011 (2002 program amendments), the enrollment in TAA training must have occurred by the end of the 8th week after the certification or the end of the 16th week of the most recent qualifying separation, unless the requirement is waived.
-For TRA eligibility derived from petitions filed on or after May 18, 2009, through February 15, 2011 (2009 program amendments), or after October 21, 2011 (2011 program amendments), the enrollment in TAA training
+For TRA eligibility derived from petitions filed before May 18, 2009 or between February 15, 2011 and October 21, 2011 (2002 program amendments), as well as those filed on or after January 1, 2014, under Reversion 2014, the enrollment in TAA training must have occurred by the end of the 8th week after the certification or the end of the 16th week of the most recent qualifying separation, unless the requirement is waived.
+For TRA eligibility derived from petitions filed on or after May 18, 2009 and before February 15, 2011 (2009 program amendments), or on and after October 21, 2011 and before January 1, 2014 (2011 program amendments), the enrollment in TAA training must have occurred by the end of the 26th week after the certification or the end of the 26th week of the most recent qualifying separation, unless the requirement is waived.

-- must have occurred by the end of the 26th week after the certification or the end of the 26th week of the most recent qualifying separation, unless the requirement is waived. - f.
-ATAA For ATAA payments, an individual must be an adversely affected worker covered under a DOL TAA certification of eligibility and meet the following conditions at the time of reemployment as provided in TEGL 11-02 and 02-03: - (1) Be at least age 50 at time of reemployment. - (2) Obtain reemployment by the last day of the 26th week after the worker's qualifying separation from the TRA/ATAA certified employment. - (3) Must not be expected to earn more than \$50,000 annually in gross wages (excluding overtime pay) from the reemployment. - (4) Be reemployed full-time as defined by the State law where the worker is employed. - (5) Cannot return to work to the employment from which the worker was separated. - g.
-RTAA To be eligible to receive RTAA payments, an individual must be an adversely affected worker covered under a DOL TAA certification of eligibility if he/she meets the following conditions at the time of reemployment (TEGL 22-08): - (1) Is at least 50 years of age. - (2) Earns not more than \$55,000 each year in wages from reemployment (2009 program amendments) or \$50,000 each year in wages from re-employment (2011 program amendments). - (3) Is employed on a full-time basis as defined by the law of the State in which the worker is employed and is not enrolled in a training program or is employed at least 20 hours per week and is enrolled in a TAA-approved training program. - (4) Is not employed at the firm from which the worker was separated. - h.
+- f.
+ATAA For ATAA payments, an individual must be an adversely affected worker covered under a DOL TAA certification of eligibility and meet the following conditions at the time of reemployment as provided in TEGL No. 11-02 and TEGL No. 02-03: - (1) Be at least age 50 at time of reemployment. - (2) Obtain reemployment by the last day of the 26th week after the worker's qualifying separation from the TRA/ATAA certified employment. - (3) Must not be expected to earn more than \$50,000 annually in gross wages (excluding overtime pay) from the reemployment. - (4) Be reemployed full-time as defined by the State law where the worker is employed. - (5) Cannot return to work to the employment from which the worker was separated. - g.
+RTAA To be eligible to receive RTAA payments, an individual must be an adversely affected worker covered under a DOL TAA certification of eligibility if he/she meets the following conditions at the time of reemployment (TEGL No. 22-08): - (1) Is at least 50 years of age. - (2) Earns not more than \$55,000 each year in wages from reemployment (2009 program amendments) or \$50,000 each year in wages from re-employment (2011 program amendments). - (3) Is employed on a full-time basis as defined by the law of the State in which the worker is employed and is not enrolled in a training program or is employed at least 20 hours per week and is enrolled in a TAA-approved training program.

+- (4) Is not employed at the firm from which the worker was separated. - h.
 DUA To be eligible for DUA, individuals must be unable to work at their ongoing employment or self-employment due to the disaster or must be prevented from commencing employment or self-employment.
 This includes individuals who reside in the major disaster area but are unable to reach their place of employment or self-employment outside of the major disaster area, and individuals who must travel through a major disaster area to their employment or self-employment, but who are unable to do so as a direct result of the major disaster (20 CFR sections 625.4 and 625.5).